pankajsy9/flowallet_2.0/README.md

 FloWallet can only be used to send FLO with comments, see the transaction history and wallet balance.

+**Installation in Windows:**

+Just run the batch file Installers/window.sh

+After completion of the batch file execution open `http://localhost:3000/` in your browser to access the wallet.

 **Installation in Linux:**

 Just run the shell script Installers/linux.sh

 After completion of the shell script execution open `http://localhost:3000/` in your browser to access the wallet.

 Make sure `flod` is running.
 If flocore wallet is installed then `flod` will be running in the background.